trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 - 💔 System complexity growth.
 The application tech stack grew from just `JavaScript` to, let's say, `JavaScript + Python`.
 We need to take care of the autoscaling.
 - 💔 Offline mode for the app is not possible since it needs an internet connection to work.
-- 💔 Too many HTTP requests between the client, and the server may become a bottleneck at some point.
+- 💔 Too many HTTP requests between the client and the server may become a bottleneck at some point.
 Imagine if we would want to improve the performance of the detection, let's say, from `1` to `10+` frames per second.
 This means that each client will send `10+` requests per second.
 For `10` simultaneous clients it is already `100+` requests per second.
 The `HTTP/2` bidirectional streaming and `gRPC` might be useful in this case, but we're going back to the increased system complexity here.
 - 💔 System becomes more expensive.
 Almost all points from the Pros section need to be paid for.

 #### Option 2: Detection model on the front-end